 Delivering a humorous speech is no laughing matter.
-It is hard work.
+Especially when you are in a humorous speech contest and trying to impersonate the Terminator.
+It’s hard work.

 In the fall of 2008, I had the terrific experience of competing in the Toastmasters Humorous Speech Contest in District 59 (18 countries in Continental Europe).
 The contest has four rounds – Club, Area, Division and District – with each round becoming increasingly difficult.
 I am proud to say that I made it through all four rounds and emerged victorious against some very nice and extremely funny people.